-Peter, a Play of the Day subscriber, shared this great fathering principle for family communication: “I told my daughter that anytime that she needs to talk to me about something and is concerned that I might get angry, that she should tell me ‘I need to talk with you and I don’t want you to get upset.’
+Peter, a Play of the Day subscriber, shared this great fathering principle for family communication: “I told my daughter that anytime she needs to talk to me about something and is concerned that I might get angry, she should tell me, ‘I need to talk with you and I don’t want you to get upset.’
 This provides her with a comfort level to know that I will listen to her without blowing up or yelling at her.
 It alerts me to the fact that she has something important to tell me and that I need to listen and reflect on the matter so that I can give her support and guidance.
 Knowing that she can talk to me and that I will listen has been important to my daughter and allows the lines of communication to remain open.”

 Communicating with children can be one of your greatest challenges as a father.
 But just imagine your children looking forward to sharing their lives with you; imagine them wanting to hear your opinions on a particular issue; imagine feeling comfortable discussing anything with your kids.
 Here are 4 ways to do that.

 Example: Your daughter comes to you feeling uneasy about entering middle school in the fall.
 What do you do?
-You could simply tell her that middle school is nothing to worry about and millions of people have passed through relatively unharmed–but that wouldn’t meet her immediate need.
+You could simply tell her that middle school is nothing to worry about and millions of people have passed through relatively unharmed.
+But that wouldn’t meet her immediate need.
 She needs to know that her father loves her and believes in her, no matter what happens during the next school year.
 We show our love and concern by listening.

-2. Learn to disagree without starting WWIII
+2. Learn to disagree without starting WWIII.

 We think of communication as verbal, and that is the kind most dads need to work on.
 But a father’s actions go hand in hand with what he says.
-One son gets punished by his father for sneaking out to an R-rated movie, but then one day finds his dad’s adult magazines hidden in a drawer.
+One son gets punished by his father for sneaking out to an R-rated movie but then one day finds his dad’s adult magazines hidden in a drawer.
 Few things cause more confusion in children than fathers who spout moral absolutes and then live out a double standard.
 No matter what you tell your children, the life you live communicates what you’re really made of.

-Example: There’s the girl who hears her dad talk about obeying the laws of the land, and when he is driving on vacation she notices that the speedometer hovers right around 65.
-This father is teaching his daughter that there are clearly defined boundaries–some things are good and right, and some are not.No matter what you tell your children, the life you live communicates what you're really made of.
-Click To Tweet
+Example: There’s the girl who hears her dad talk about obeying the laws of the land, and when he is driving on vacation, she notices that the speedometer hovers right around 65—the speed limit.
+This father is teaching his daughter that there are clearly defined boundaries and that some things are good and right and some are not.

-4. Be open, honest, and positive
+4. Be open, honest, and positive.

 Effective communication demands large amounts of undivided attention, as well as creativity, perseverance, and sometimes even courage.
-But the ultimate question is not will we communicate with our children, but rather will we use communication to build them up or tear them down?
+But the ultimate question is not will we communicate with our children but rather will we use communication to build them up or tear them down?
 Will our actions turn them against us, or will they validate and reinforce what we say?
 That’s the true challenge of communication.